The focus of a spreadsheet is often on the data in your cells as you are editing it.

 There are many different font colors available in Excel 2013, meaning that there is always an option that will allow you to achieve the desired visual effect with your spreadsheet.
 Continue reading below to learn how to change font color in Excel 2013.

-Change Font Color in Excel 2013
+How to Switch Font Color in a Cell in Excel 2013 (Guide with Pictures)

 If you copy and paste your data after changing the font color, then the font color will be pasted as well.
 You can paste just the values, however, if you want to copy and paste the data without the font color.

 Tip: You can subtract cell values from one another using a subtraction formula in Excel.